adoughty16/Galaxy-Defenders-Arcade-Game/README.md

 8) If you set a high score you will be prompted to enter your name with the on-screen keyboard.

 I have only run this game on MacOS.

-All code is written entirely by me with the exception of some code from class which is cited in the comments where applicable.
+All code is written entirely by me with any exceptions being cited in the comments.

-Grade I think I deserve: 180/190